 In the event of identity theft or fraud, Allstate Identity Protection provides up to $1 million in expense coverage.
 This expense coverage policy covers and reimburses customers for expenses related to the theft.

-Allstate Identity Protection offers a number of proactive monitoring services, including financial monitoring and dark web surveillance monitoring, to better catch identity theft before it actually happens.
+Allstate Identity Protection offers a number of proactive monitoring services, including financial monitoring, dark web surveillance monitoring, credit card transaction monitoring, and social media monitoring, to better catch identity theft or fraud before it actually happens.

 The company recognizes the ever-growing threat of identity theft crime and strives to keep its members' personal information safe from varying data breaches that occur.